 Hossein, or Unclecode as he prefers, is a Computer Science expert specializing in Natural Language Processing, Data Science, and AI.

-Maysam is an expert in the field of Molecular Biography specializing in drug discovery for cancer and bioinformatics.
+Maysam is an expert in the field of Molecular Biology specializing in drug discovery for cancer and bioinformatics.

 Ahmed is an energetic and passionate instructor and trainer, specializing in basic and advanced web development.